 - E. Kurosawa discovered that foolish seedling or ‘bakanae’ disease of rice seedlings was due to the presence of gibberellic acid in the fungus Gibberella fujikuroi

-- Skoog discovered that callus proliferation in the internodal region takes place, only if auxin was supplemented with DNA, coconut milk, yeast or vascular tissue extract
+- Skoog discovered that callus proliferation in the internodal region takes place, only if auxin was supplemented with coconut milk or DNA, yeast or vascular tissue extract

 - H.H.
 Cousins discovered the presence of a gaseous substance in ripened oranges, which hastened the ripening of bananas